 Kathryn Campbell Dodd’s exhibition reflects on the Arts and Crafts heritage of the building to both celebrate and question the utopian idealism of the movement’s philosophies through a series of new and recent works.

-The work on show celebrates and cherishes the desire for change through art and making whilst recognizing and embracing the inadequacy of that position.
-It acknowledges the intense labour involved in making by hand and, in this instance, the uselessness of the practical product it produces.
-Low-grade materials and decorator’s paints, beautiful textiles that cannot be used in the home or washed; cardboard from consumer packaging which stands in for the high-quality metals and glass of lighting fixtures.
+The work cherishes the desire for change through art and making whilst embracing the inadequacy of that position.
+It is a small revolutionary act which celebrates the intense labour involved in making by hand and the futility of that gesture in the face of 21st Century consumer capitalism.

 Morris himself recognized the dilemma and proposed a positive rallying cry for those of us that proceed him “…how men fight and lose the battle, and the thing that they fought for comes about in spite of their defeat, and when it comes turns out not to be what they meant, and other men have to fight for what they meant under another name.”*